Applied Micro Circuits Corporation: Connectivity products group

 The Connectivity Products group of AppliedMicro designs, manufacturers and markets physical layer devices, framers/mappers and switch fabric devices.

 Acquisitions

 Throughout the years, AppliedMicro has acquired smaller companies to enter new markets.

 Class-action lawsuit

-In 2005, the company paid $60 million to settle a class-action lawsuit on behalf of investors against the company and certain of its current and former officers and directors.
+In 2005, the company paid $60 million to settle a class-action lawsuit on behalf of investors against the company, including current and former officers and directors.
 The suit had charged the company with issuing a series of materially false and misleading statements concerning the company's operations and prospects for Q4 2001 and beyond.
 Under the terms of the settlement, the company and defendants denied any wrongdoing.
 About half of the amount of the settlement was covered by insurance.